 She has affirmed Davidson's commitment to educational excellence by cultivating partnerships that help identify students from all backgrounds whose talents enrich the community and whose leadership as graduates will transform the world.

-Carol Quillen became the 18th president of Davidson College on August 1, 2011.
+On August 1, 2011, Quillen became the 18th president of Davidson College.

-A respected scholar and an accomplished administrator, Quillen came to Davidson from Rice University in Houston, Texas, where she served most recently as vice president for international and interdisciplinary initiatives.
+A respected scholar and an accomplished administrator, she arrived at Davidson from Rice University, where she served as vice president for international and interdisciplinary initiatives.

-Ensuring educational excellence and access for all talented students regardless of their financial circumstances is a top priority for the Davidson community, and Quillen is a passionate advocate for this commitment.
-To be meaningful, she asserts, equal opportunity must be real.
-Through The Davidson Trust, the college practices need-blind admission and meets 100 percent of demonstrated need of accepted students through a combination of grants and campus employment, with no loans.
+On the Davidson campus, she emphasizes that equal educational opportunity must be real and meaningful.
+Through The Davidson Trust, the college practices need-blind admission and meets 100 percent of demonstrated need for all students through a combination of grants and campus employment, with no packaged loans.